-The Board includes Directors with long-term experience in the care sector and with listed company governance experience.
-The Board's complementary skill set and understanding of the core business have allowed it to implement strategies to mitigate risk such as those associated with the COVID-19 pandemic.
+The Board includes Directors with longterm experience in the care sector and with listed company governance experience.
+The Board's complementary skill set and understanding of the core business have allowed it to implement strategies to mitigate risk, staff shortages and diversification of revenue.